bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 {{strReplace string substr newSubstr occurrence}}
 ```

-Replaces some or all occurrences of substring within the given string.
+Replaces some or all occurrences of a substring within the given string.

 #### Parameters